Ryssä: Use of the term

-The term is also used in other well-known Finnish expressions considered derogatory towards Russians such as Yksi suomalainen vastaa kymmentä ryssää ("One Finn equals ten Russians") and Ryssä on ryssä vaikka voissa paistais[i] ("A Russian is a Russian even if fried in butter").

 Use of the term "ryssä" in Finland is today considered derogatory towards Russians.
 A study published by Satu Tervonen in 2000 studied the connotations of appellations related to ethnicity or other human background.
 199 people of 15 to 80 years living in the capital region took part in the study.
 Participants were asked to estimate the connotation of a person calling another a "ryssä" during an argument in a grocery store queue in the scale of "very derogatory", "derogatory", "somewhat harmless", "neutral" or "strange".
 Of the participants, 92% thought "ryssä" was at least a derogatory term, while the respective amounts for "neekeri" ("negro") and "manne" ("gypsy") were 90% and 88%, respectively.
 In general, female participants thought the terms were slightly more derogatory than male participants did.

 As well as Russians themselves, the term "ryssä" is occasionally used for other nationalities having a historical connection to Russia or the Soviet Union.
 These nationalities include for example the Ukrainians, Belarusians, Estonians, Ingrian Finns and Karelians.
 The term "ryssä" has also been used in a derogatory fashion for the Finnish Karelian evacuatees.